 The Affordable Health Care Act, also known as Obamacare, was enacted and signed into law in March 2010 by President Obama.
-In a nutshell the law states that all American citizens (with exceptions) are required to have health insurance that meets the minimum essential coverage requirements established in the law.
-Otherwise they will be required to pay a tax.
+In a nutshell the law states that all American citizens (with few exceptions) can apply and obtain health insurance though exchanges.
+These exchanges are more commonly known as The Marketplace.

 Marketplace plans, what health benefits are covered?

 Health plans that are offered in the Marketplace will cover certain health benefits that are considered essential.
 Some of these benefits that are deemed essential are:

 - Ambulatory patient services (these are services such as outpatient care that is provided without having to go to a hospital)